SDT-base Contents Functions Previous Next PDF Index

 A superelement is a model that is included in another global model as an element.
 In general superelements are reduced: the response at all DOFs is described by a linear combination of shapes characterized by generalized DOFs.
 The use of multiple superelements to generate system predictions is called Component Mode Synthesis (CMS).
 For a single superelement (SE structure not included in a larger model) simply use fe_reduc calls.
 This section addresses superelements integrated in a model.

-Starting with SDT 6, superelements are stored as 'SE' entries in the model stack (of the form 'SE', SEname, SEmodel) with field detailed in section 6.3.2.
+Starting with SDT 6, superelements are stored as SE entries in the model stack (of the form 'SE', SEname, SEmodel) with fields detailed in section 6.3.2.
 Superelements are then referenced by element rows in a group of SE elements in the global model.
 A group of superelements in the Elt matrix begins by the header row [Inf abs('SE') 0].
 Each superelement is then defined by a row of the form

 [NameCode N1 Nend BasId Elt1 EltEnd MatId ProId EltId].